How Do APIs Work?

 Description

-Shows that an error has occurred and that it originated on the server's end.
+An error has occurred on the server's end.

-That leaves Success, Client Error, and Server Error status codes as the most common.
-Let's see what those look like in our Get Module Submissions and Create Module Submission(s) examples.
+Success, Client Error, and Server Error status codes as the most common.
+Let's our Get Module Submissions and Create Module Submission(s) examples to explain what status codes to expect.

 Success Responses

-In the Get Module Submissions call, you're requesting 50 submissions from the module specified in your URL.
+In the Get Module Submissions call, you're requesting 50 submissions from the module whose module ID is specified in your URL.
 If your call is successful, you'll see those 50 submissions returned.
-If that's not enough sign of success, you'll also see an HTTP status of 200 OK.
-Again, this lets you know that your call is successful.
+You'll also see an HTTP status of 200 - OK.

 In the Create Module Submission(s) call, you're creating a new submission.
-So, if this is a success, you'll see a 201 Created response.
-You'll also see information about the new submission.
-This information includes a submission ID and the module ID where you can find the submission later.
+If this is request is successful, you'll see a 201 - Created response.
+You'll also see information about the new submission, including the submission ID and the module ID storing the submission.

 Error Responses

-If your call is not successful, you’ll see an error response when inspecting the page.
-Here are a few error responses you might encounter as well as some tips on how to fix them:
+If your call is not successful, you’ll see an error response in the DevTools Console.
+Here are a few error responses you might encounter, along with tips to fix them:

 Error Code